City Centre West to East Link

 - York Place.

 Discussions with the proposed contractor are underway.
-However, the Coronavirus outbreak is likely to cause various delays and it is now expected that work will commence in January 2021.
+However, the Coronavirus outbreak has caused various delays and it is now expected that work will commence in May 2021.

 The planned improvements include